adriel87/tarot-dev-back/README.md

 ```
 this function run a container whit mongo in dettached mode

+### cloudinary

+if you test this repo in local you need have  a account in [cloudinar](https://cloudinary.com/)

+once you are registered, go to dashboard and check the next values

+- cloud name
+- api Key
+- api secret

+whit this you can change the next enviroment variables

+### CLOUDDINARY

+CLOUD_NAME= your clod
+CLOUD_API_KEY= your api key
+CLOUD_SECRET= your api secret

 2. in the root of the project run a terminal and execute the next command:
 ```bash
 yarn